 25. Mysore Palace

-Undoubtedly over the top, this 100-year old Indo-Sarcenic marvel is a kaleidoscope of stained glass, mirrors and gaudy colours – is undoubtedly over the top.
+Undoubtedly over the top, this 100-year old Indo-Sarcenic marvel is a kaleidoscope of stained glass, mirrors and gaudy colors – is undoubtedly over the top.
 The decor is further embellished by carved wooden doors, mosaic floors and a series of paintings depicting life in Mysore during the Edwardian Raj.
-The way into the palace takes you past a fine collection of sculptures and artefacts.
-Don’t forget to check out the armoury, with an intriguing collection of 700-plus weapons.
+The way into the palace takes you past a fine collection of sculptures and artifacts.
+Don’t forget to check out the armory, with an intriguing collection of 700-plus weapons.